ghedo/pflask/_sources/pflask.txt

 `--netif=macvlan,<master>,<name>`

-If the _"macvlan"_ option is used, a new network interface of type `macvlan` will be created using _"master"_ as master interface, moved inside the container and renamed to _"name"_.
+If the *macvlan* option is used, a new network interface of type `macvlan` will be created using *master* as master interface, moved inside the container and renamed to *name*.
 No additional configuration will be applied to it.

 Example: `--netif=macvlan,eth0,eth0`